briannaflemings/articlespinner/README.md

 # articlespinner
-This is a personal project I have collaborated in creating an article spinner and manipulating the dictionary to provide students a better way of rewriting an article.
+This is a simple and effective article spinner.
+This spinner is very relatable to the popular website: spinbot.com

+This is an open source project feel free to pull the code and update the dictionary.php file.